-Export the certificate from the web browser.
+Export the certificate from the Web browser.
 Select "Base 64 encoded X.509(.CER)" for the format of the export file.

-The following is the export procedures for each web browser.
-Display the web GUI of Deep Security Manager in a web browser, and
+The following is the export procedures for each Web browser.
+Display the Web GUI of Deep Security Manager in a Web browser, and then use the following procedure to export.

 - For Internet Explorer - 1.
 Select the key icon in the address field, and then select "View certificates." - 2.
 From the [Details] tab, select [Copy to File]. - 3.
 The Certificate Export Wizard opens.
 Specify the following and export. - "Base 64 encoded X.509(.CER)(S)" in "Export File Format" - File name and save location in "File to Export" - For Google Chrome - 1.
 Select the key icon in the address field, and then select "Certificates." - 2.
 From the [Details] tab, select [Copy to File]. - 3.
 The Certificate Export Wizard opens.
 Specify the following and export. - "Base 64 encoded X.509(.CER)(S)" in "Export File Format" - File name and save location in "File to Export" - For FireFox - 1.
 Select the key icon in the address field.
-Select the host name of Deep Security Manager (IP address or FQDN), and then select [Show Details].

-- 2. Select [Show Certificates], and then select the [Details] tab. - 3.
+Select the host name of Deep Security Manager (IP address or FQDN), and then select [Show Details]. - 2.
+Select [Show Certificates], and then select the [Details] tab. - 3.
 Select [Export].
 Specify the following in "Save Certificate as File" and export. - The file type as "X.509 Certificates (PEM)" - File name and save location